sickozell/SickoCV/README.md

 ![subscription](https://user-images.githubusercontent.com/80784296/207971796-96163a4b-6fa9-4073-bda8-9df1e61f900b.JPG)

 ## Current modules in beta testing:
+- all player and sampler modules
-- sickoPlayer
+- clocker

 ## **to do list:**
 - module testing

 ## **changelog**
-- sickoPlayer, wavetabler, drumPlayer, drumPlayer+, drumPlayerXtra: added 'Store Sample in Patch' feature
+- all player and sampler modules: added 'Store Sample in Patch' feature
 - clocker: fixed a bug when time signatures are in eights
 - all module with leds displays: added module drag&drop when over leds displays